mercure-imaging/mercure/docs/monitoring.rst

 The tables dicom_series, series_events, and dicom_files can be joined using series_uid as common column, allowing to query the events associated with one series and the names of the individual DICOM files.

-A very convenient and powerful tool for working with the collected PostgreSQL data is the `Redash <http://redash.io>`_ web application, which has already been described in the installation section.
+A very convenient and powerful tool for working with the collected PostgreSQL data is the `Redash <http://redash.io>`_ web application.
 Redash allows prototyping SQL queries right in the browser and provides a navigator for the database keys.
 The query results can be displayed as tables or graphically using various visualization options.
 The visualizations can then be embedded into dashboards, allowing to rapidly create custom dashboards for various applications without need for any programming besides formulating the SQL queries.
 The dashboards can even be made interactive using a set of available user controls that can be integrated into the SQL queries.
 Redash is equipped with a multi-user authorization system and can be used simultaneously by different users.

 Dashboards that we created for our own mercure installation include: